What We Do

 Tenants' Associations Elections

 Assisting residents of low-income housing projects in organizing tenants' councils and in holding elections is another important activity of our League.
 Working with the Delaware Housing Coalition (DHC), the statewide Association of Tenants and the Wilmington Housing Authority, the League serves as a third party overseeing the nominating process and conducting elections for tenants.
 The DHC and the League have written a manual for tenants explaining the nominating and election process for resident councils.
-For many years Pat Todd, has directed this effort in New Castle County.
+For many years League member Pat Todd has directed this effort in New Castle County.

 If you would enjoy helping with this project, please email Pat. (photo courtesy Wilmington News Journal)

 The LWVNCC monthly newsletter

 helps keep members abreast of current league-sponsored and co-sponsored events, to foster greater participation in the community.

 It's one of the great benefits of joining the League!

 Carrie Chapman Catt Awards